I have the best job in the world

 I did a bit of research and realised, at last I had found a quality music program for young children that linked to the exciting and creative experiences that nurtured my life-long love of music.
 My two types of music came together in a method aptly named Music Together®. http://www.musictogether.com

 While the nearest teacher training workshop at that time was in Japan, I was sure it would be worth the trip….and it most definitely was.

 And so my journey with Music Together and my new company The Rhythm Tree began.

 Now instead of parents leaving their children at the door, I run music classes for the whole family.
 Instead of teaching musical concepts, I offer experiences.

-I now find myself the ‘lightning rod’ for a beautiful community.
-Daily I share with parents and grandparents the joy of their children and grandchildren, young parents who are often learning what it is to share the world with their little people.
+I now find myself the lightning rod for a beautiful community.
+Daily I share with parents, caregivers and grandparents the joy of their children and grandchildren.
 We share jokes and stories and sing and dance.
-In some countries Kindergartens and Nurseries use Music Together as an effective way to develop their feeder communities.
+In some countries kindergartens and childcare centres use Music Together as an effective way to develop their feeder communities.
 At the end of each year I sometimes wish I had this option.
-Saying good bye to families can be hard.
+Saying goodbye to families can be hard.